 What Causes Sleeping Panic Attacks?

 Even though the panic attack is said to occur while you sleep, the idea that it's a "sleeping panic attack" may be a little misleading.
-No one sleeps through these panic attacks, and the actual attack wakes you up and causes significant fear and disorientation.
+It’s very difficult to sleep throughout the course of these panic attacks, and the actual attack usually wakes you up, causing significant fear and disorientation.

 Sleep apnea – also known as obstructive sleep apnea – is a common cause of sleeping panic attacks.
-Sleep apnea is actually a fairly common medical condition, and it occurs when something obstructs breathing in the upper airway.
+Sleep apnea is actually a fairly common medical condition, and it occurs when your breathing in the upper airway becomes obstructed due to a relaxation of the muscles in your throat.

-This is most common in the overweight, but it rare cases it can affect those without a weight issue.
-The weight of the individual's neck prevents breathing in the throat.
-This can last as long as 30 seconds, and it's known as hypoventilation (or "not breathing" – not to be confused with hyperventilation, which is a common panic attack problem).
+This is common in people who struggle with weight issues, although not everyone who experiences sleep apnea is overweight.
+Sleep apnea episodes - where you’re unable to take in oxygen - can last as long as 30 seconds, and it's known as hypoventilation (or "not breathing" – not to be confused with hyperventilation, which is a common panic attack problem).
 Hypoventilation causes significant stress on the heart and has symptoms that are very similar to a heart attack.

 Those without panic disorder tend to wake up and go back to sleep.
 Sleep apnea is actually one of the leading causes of poor sleep quality, because those with sleep apnea often have no idea they are waking up so often in the middle of the night.
-They wake up so briefly that their brain doesn't even wake up with it, and they go back to sleep without any memory that they woke.
+But their brain is prevented from going into the deeper stages of sleep because it needs to jump into action occasionally, to re-initiate the breathing process.

-But those with panic disorder don't have that luxury, because their minds and bodies are in a constant state of awareness or fear over how they feel.
-When they stop breathing because of hypoventilation they notice.
+But for those with panic disorder. their minds and bodies are in a constant state of awareness or fear over how they feel.
+When they stop breathing because of hypoventilation they may notice on some level at least, even if they’re asleep.
 They then wake up and the fear causes them to breathe too quickly, expelling too much carbon dioxide while taking in too much oxygen.
-This is known as hyperventilation, or "over breathing."
+This is known as hyperventilation, or "over breathing" and this can make the panic attack even worse.

 GERD – Gastroesophageal Reflux Disease

 Acid reflux disease, also known as GERD, has also been linked to sleeping panic attacks.
 GERD itself is an irritating but fairly benign disorder.
-But it can affect you in your sleep, especially if you ate too closely before going to bed.
-Lying down after eating increases GERD symptoms considerably, and each of these symptoms is a trigger of panic attacks:
+But it can affect you in your sleep, especially if you ate too soon before going to bed.
+Lying down after eating increases GERD symptoms considerably, and each of these symptoms represents a potential trigger for panic attacks:

 - Chest pains